MicrosoftDocs/customer-insights/ci-docs/real-time-data-ingestion.md

 For details about creating flows, see the [Power Automate documentation](/power-automate/).

-## Connect directly to the real-time API
+## Direct connection to the real-time API

 You can use the real-time capabilities by building your own pipeline and connecting directly to the real-time API.
 You can post an activity in the format of your source system or in the UnifiedActivity format.
 Get the format by making an API call to /api/instances/{instanceId}/manage/entities/UnifiedActivity.